S

 Our Verdict

 Drip occupies a narrowing middle ground in ecommerce email marketing.
-The visual workflow builder and tag-based segmentation are genuinely excellent, and the 35-40% price advantage over Klaviyo is real.
+The visual workflow builder and tag-based segmentation are actually excellent, and the 35-40% price advantage over Klaviyo is real.
 For a store doing $100K-$1M that primarily needs email automation, Drip delivers 80% of Klaviyo's value at 60% of the cost.
 But the lack of SMS, AI features, and 24/7 support are becoming harder to overlook.
 Unless Drip makes significant moves in 2026, Klaviyo will continue pulling ahead for serious ecommerce brands, and Omnisend will eat into Drip's budget-ecommerce position with better omnichannel capabilities at similar prices.

 Best for